UoBFlightLab/FlightArenaDocs/README.md

 # BRL Flight Arena

+## Access

+The Flight Arena may be booked via the BRL facility booking system.
+See the [online calendar](https://uweacuk.sharepoint.com/sites/FET-BRLOperationsUWEUoBStaff/Lists/Room%20booking%20play%20time/Calendar.aspx) for availability and email [info@brl.ac.uk](mailto:info@brl.ac.uk) to request a booking.
+While primarily designed for aerial robotics, the arena can (and will, subject to availability) accommodate various activities that require large volume and/or motion tracking.

+## Safety

+It is the user's responsibility to ensure a suitable UWE risk assessment is in place for any activity in the arena.
+The BRL aerial robotics team has a generic risk assessment for small drones.
+Anything else will need a fresh risk assessment.
+COntact the BRL Technical Support team for assistance.

+## Equipment

 - [Vicon](Vicon.md) Information on setting up and using the Vicon system
 - [Networking](Networking.md) Information on arena network configuration